The Testament of Sherlock Holmes: Development

 With this, they first upgraded the graphics, and was first previewed in the screenshots.
 These images were released by Frogwares to every gaming website, most notably GameSpot and IGN.
 The first of these were posted in February 2011, and more surfaces the following months.
-After the release of the first trailer and gameplay in E3 2011, Frogwares later released 4 more trailers with gameplay footage, with one more still to be released.
+After the release of the first trailer and gameplay in E3 2011, Frogwares later released 4 more trailers with gameplay footage.
 The fourth trailer was shown in E3 2012.
 Destructoid and AdventureGamers.com were the first to play the game's demo.
 These demos where later posted in GameSpot's Daily Demo, where two gameplay missions were posted in YouTube.
 Wael also presented the game in Gameswelt and GotGame.com, entertaining with interviews about gameplay mechanics and the team's development timeline.

 These upgrades were said to be a part of a broader move to attract more console players.
 This does, however, coincide with a change in Frogwares approach to difficulty.
 Previously, very difficult puzzles were once considered a good thing, and success was measured in how long it took people to finish the game.
 As of what Waël observed about, they were carefully watching the internet, counting the days until people started posting complete solutions.
-They admitted later on, this was a "stupid" approach, and put emphasis on accessibility and not getting stuck in the same place for too long.
+They admitted later on that it was a "stupid" approach, and put emphasis on accessibility and not getting stuck in the same place for too long.

 Wael said that the game would show Holmes' darker side, where he now uses blackmail, forgery, and isolation in exile away from society.
 Saying that, Holmes now relies on his survival skills and street-smart, paired in a cat-and-mouse style plot widely seen in other games such as Tom Clancy's Splinter Cell: Conviction and Robert Ludlum's The Bourne Conspiracy.

-Frogwares originally intended to release the game at the end of 2011, but was pushed back for release in 2012; the release date of the game was set for 20 September.
+Frogwares originally intended to release the game at the end of 2010, but was pushed back for release in 2012; the release date of the game was set for 20 September.

 Atlus obtained the North American publishing rights for the game.